-- a) If he steps outside the pilot circle with one foot while his model aircraft is airborne. - b) If the mechanics enter the flying circle at an oblique angle or cut across the flying circle to reach a downed model aircraft.
-One penalty only will be given for each offence even if more than one mechanic is involved. - c) If the mechanic(s)/pilot do not immediately, or after a clearing a line tangle, withdraw a grounded model aircraft to the pitting area prior to servicing it.
+- a) If he steps outside the pilot circle with one foot while his model aircraft is airborne. - b) If the mechanics enter the flying circle at an oblique angle or cut across the flying circle to reach a downed model aircraft or run around the circle within the pitting area, one penalty only will be given for each offence even if more than one mechanic is involved. - c) If the mechanic(s)/pilot do not immediately, or after a clearing a line tangle, withdraw a grounded model aircraft to the pitting area prior to servicing it.
 It is not allowed to service the model or remove the streamer until any line tangle is cleared. - d) If the model aircraft is launched prior to the starting signal. - e) If the mechanic(s)/pilot allows both engines to be running at the same time during the flight period. - Brief bursts, not longer than 10 seconds to warm the engine with a prime or to clear a flood is permitted.
 Running the engine from the tank is not permitted. - f) When he receives his first yellow card (Subject to 4.4.9.n.).